 Similar to cheese, yogurt has calcium and protein which make the teeth stronger and healthier.
 The probiotics in yogurt also will benefit the gums because these bacteria will try to take over from the bad bacteria which can help avoid cavities.
 Make sure to check the label however because some brands will add sugar.

 Your diet makes a big difference when it comes to a healthy smile.
 If there is something you are eating that you are not sure is protective or harmful, be sure to ask your dentist at your next checkup and cleaning.
-In addition to keeping your teeth and gums healthy, Dr. Cirka and Dr. Meier can answer nutritional questions for you.
+In addition to keeping your teeth and gums healthy, Dr. Cirka, Dr. Jeon and Dr. Smith can answer nutritional questions for you.

 Be sure to schedule your next appointment with us!